mikaelpatel/Cosa/config/README.md

 contains the neccessary plug-in.
 Does not work with 1.6.4 for Windows.

-Legacy version of Boards Manager package files (package_cosa-VERSION_index.json) are also saved here.
-Use the raw file URL to load legacy versions of Cosa.
+Legacy versions of boards manager package definition files (package_cosa-VERSION_index.json) are also saved here.
+Use the raw file URL to load legacy versions of Cosa in the Arduino IDE.